Condition for zero and non-zero discord in graph Laplacian quantum states: Introduction

-Recall that quantum discord $D(\rho)$ of a state $\rho$ is a class of quantum correlations which has been used as a resource in quantum information and communication \cite{zurek2000einselection, ollivier2001quantum, henderson2001classical, adhikari2012operational,pirandola2013quantum, brodutch2016should}.
-From the perspective of computational complexity, it is proved that calculating $D(\rho)$ is an NP-complete problem \cite{huang2014computing}.
-This calls for developing alternate measures and techniques to realize quantum discord.
-A set of analytical criteria for zero and non-zero quantum discord are constructed in \cite{huang2011new, dakic2010necessary}.
-Indeed it has been proved that a density matrix represents a quantum state with zero discord if its blocks form a family of commutating normal matrices \cite{huang2011new}.
-In this paper we exploit this condition for graph Laplacian states and determine the structural properties of a graph for which this condition is met.
-Hence just by observing the structural properties of the graph, the zero or non zero discord quantum states can be determined.
+Recall that quantum discord $D(\rho)$ of a state $\rho$ is a class of quantum correlations which has been used as a resource in quantum information and communication \cite{zurek2000einselection, ollivier2001quantum, henderson2001classical, adhikari2012operational, pirandola2013quantum, brodutch2016should}.
+From the perspective of computational complexity, it is proved that calculating $D(\rho)$ is an NP-complete problem \cite{huang2014computing, lim2014sudden}.
+This calls for developing alternate measures and techniques to realize quantum discord \cite{dakic2010necessary}.
+In our earlier work \cite{dutta2017quantum}, we have constructed a number of criterion for zero discord in graph Laplacian quantum states corresponding to simple graph.
+Also, we have produced a graph theoretic measure of quantum discord.
+Simple graphs do not possess directed, weighted edges and loops.
+As a result we can express a limited number of useful quantum states as a graph Laplacian quantum state.
+Therefore, for wider applicability, we need to generalise our earlier constructions for weighted graphs.
+This work is related to combinatorial graphs and their corresponding quantum states.
+We find out conditions on graphs such that the corresponding quantum states have non-zero discord.
+These conditions shed light into the nature of discord in a number of important quantum states.
+Hence just by observing the structural properties of the graph, the quantum discord can be determined.
+These properties include existence or non-existence of some particular edges, and degree of vertices.
+Therefore, this work develops a new method of visualization to the problem of discord by exploiting the connection between graph theory and quantum mechanics.